 What is it all about Lottie?

 Lottie is a library for mobile devices that offers for the team a capability of converting After Effects animations to the screen.
-And under the hood it’s only a single file exported as JSON with Bodymovin plugin.
+And under the hood, it’s only a single file exported as JSON with Bodymovin plugin.
 The end result is pure vector magic so no need to worry about screen sizes.

 It’s true that animations have existed since day one.
-And for React Native there is native component solution as Animated or libraries like react-native-svg.
+And for React Native there is a native component solution as Animated or libraries like react-native-svg.
 And we can always do GIF animations, right?

 But, as an experienced React Native and mobile developer, I can claim that none of these choices are able to offer you the same look & feel that Lottie can.
-The performance, all the available resources and the proud feeling your team‘s designers will reach with Lottie is the main reason I’m now writing this post.
+The performance, all the available resources, and the proud feeling your team‘s designers will reach with Lottie is the main reason I’m now writing this post.

 Compilation by Atom @Reactsharing.